Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits: Introduction to the effective statistical model

 In the last section, we have introduced the mapping between the hybrid quantum circuit and the ferromagnetic statistical model.
-Here, we show how to obtain entanglement entropy of the circuit model from the free energy of the statistical model.
-Firstly, we can rewrite the entanglement entropy $S_{\alpha}$ as
+Here, we show how to obtain von Neumann entropy of the circuit model from the free energy of the statistical model.
+Firstly, we can rewrite the von Neumann entropy $S_{\alpha}$ as

 where $\rho_{\alpha}$ is the reduced density matrix of region $\alpha$ and $S^{(n)}_{\alpha}$ is the $n$-th order Renyi entropy.
 As the mapping shown above, we can also represent $S^{(n)}_{\alpha}$ in $n$-fold replicated Hilbert space